All Episodes

 Is this a June ruling you would expect?

-And as you know, I argued Bernovich v DNC, the most important election integrity case earlier this year at the Supreme Court, and I want to personally argue this one too, hopefully with my schedule permitting, because it is a landmark important case.
+And I want to personally argue this one too, hopefully with my schedule permitting, because it is a landmark, important case.

 They have not set it on the calendar yet, but I would anticipate sometime early spring, it'll be argued, and that means we probably won't get a decision until June.

-Is there anything that you hear I've been hearing rumblings that there might be some election integrity with absolute proof coming down the line sometime early next year?
+I've been hearing rumblings that there might be some election integrity issues with absolute proof coming down the line sometime early next year.

-Is do you have you heard anything about it?
+Have you heard anything about it?

-Sean, you know I I'm a former prosecutor.
+Sean, you know, I'm a former prosecutor.

-I've handled probably thousands of criminal cases, and one thing I learned a long time ago as a prosecutor is you cannot legally and ethically comment when you have ongoing investigations.
+And one thing I learned a long time ago as a prosecutor is you cannot legally and ethically comment when you have ongoing investigations.

-One of the things that always worries me is that sometimes there's misinformation out there or there's things that are speculation, and you know, one of the things I've told people consistently is that as a prosecutor, we're not like the clowns in New York.
+And, you know, one of the things I've told people consistently is that as a prosecutor, we're not like the clowns in New York.

 Can we prove this?